Device catalog¶

 silently dropped.

-Stackable switches: the library targets NetBox, which has no
+Stackable switches: the upstream library has no stack-position concept, so

 Tick Stackable during import and Danbyte rewrites the leading slot digit